MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 # Custom metrics calculation methods

-This documentation is intended for users who are already familiar with the basic functionality of the Minit desktop application and understand the basics of process mining.
+This documentation is intended for users who are already familiar with the basic functionality of minit and understand the basics of process mining.

 This series does not serve as a reference manual for individual custom metrics operations but offers a methodical introduction to the calculation methods after which the attentive user will be able to correctly define the desired calculation scope.

-## Metrics in Minit desktop application
+## Metrics in minit

 Minit desktop application offers a wide set of predefined - standard metrics - for example, number of events, number of cases, average duration of cases, number of variants, and so on.
 These metrics may be separated in two basic groups: ​

 - **Aggregated metrics:** Most common result.
-Display calculated values grouped by selected context across Minit desktop application.
+Display calculated values grouped by selected context across minit.

 - **Non-aggregated metrics:** Display values per individual data element like event, edge, or case.